glaucomunsberg/robot-ia/mkdocs/docs/programming/brain/cortex.md

+---
-## Cortex
+title: Cortex
+description: The Cortex is the brain of the system, responsible for managing all system activities, from reading sensors, controlling actuators, image processing, executing commands, to communicating with other systems.
+tags:
+  - programming
+  - brain
+  - cortex
+hide:
+  - tags
+---

 The `Cortex` is the brain of the system, responsible for managing all system activities, from reading sensors, controlling actuators, image processing, executing [commands](../protocols/intention/command.md), to communicating with other systems.
-Cortext use the [states](#states) to understand the system's current state and manage the [behavior](#behavior) of the system.
+Cortext use the [states](#states-and-transition) to understand the system's current state and manage the behavior of the system.

 ## States and Transition

 The `Cortex` is responsible for managing the system's state, prioritizing tasks, and executing them according to the system's state.
 Each state has a set of rules that define when the system `enters` and `exits` the state and rules executed `during` the state.

 The system has four states called `Alert`, `Action`, `Rest`, and `Dormant`.
 The system transitions between states according to the system's activities and the tasks in the task queue.

 ```mermaid
 stateDiagram